 What About Foreign Buyers?

 For years, many policymakers and housing experts had recommended measures to rein in foreign buyers using the Vancouver real estate market as an investment, artificially lifting valuations and pricing first-time homebuyers out of the market.
-This led to a 20 per cent provincial foreign buyer’s tax.
-The municipal empty home tax and the speculation tax that was introduced by British Columbia Premier John Horgan, effectively deterred foreign buyers.
+This led to a 20-per-cent provincial foreign buyer’s tax.
+British Columbia Premier John Horgan also introduced the municipal empty home tax and the speculation tax, effectively deterring foreign buyers.
 In addition to the coronavirus pandemic, and the subsequent travel restrictions, property purchases from foreign homebuyers have significantly cooled off.

-In 2019, there were more than 30 foreign-involved sales in five of the 12 months in 2019, resulting in the 20 per cent penalty.
-From March 2020, there were six months where there were only a handful of transactions consisting of foreign buyers.
+In 2019, there were more than 30 foreign-involved sales in five of the 12 months in 2019, resulting in the 20-per-cent levy.
+From March 2020, there were six months when there was only a handful of transactions by foreign buyers.

 So, will most foreigners ditch Canada’s west coast as part of their real estate investment plans?
 Andy Yan, director of the City Program at Simon Fraser University, told Business in Vancouver (BIV) that a lot has changed across the globe during the COVID-19 public health crisis.

 “Of course, the rest of the world has changed.
 Let’s face it, one of the main sources of growth had been coming in from China, and the Chinese rules – from the people I’ve talked to – have certainly tightened up.
-That brings a complication that we may not see the [previous high levels of] demand come back in,” he said.
-“We don’t know what happens globally.… And a lot of things that drive foreign buyers happen outside of Canada.
-The world in 2021 is vastly different than what it was in 2016.”
+That brings a complication that we may not see the [previous high levels of] demand come back in”